Dansby Swanson Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.55).
+- The Pirates' 4.54 team ERA ranks 21st across all league pitching staffs.

-- Pirates pitchers combine to allow 140 home runs (1.1 per game), the eighth-fewest in baseball.
+- The Pirates give up the seventh-fewest home runs in baseball (140 total, 1.1 per game).

-- Zastryzny will make his first start of the season for the Pirates.

 © 2023 Data Skrive.
 All rights reserved.